cellear/backdrop-examples/README.txt

 3. Rebuild access permissions if you are prompted to.

 4. Profit!
-The examples would appear in your Navigation menu if there was one;
+The examples would appear in your Navigation menu if there was one.
-since we've removed the navigation menu in Backdrop they won't appear anywhere until somebody updates the code.
+(Since we've removed the navigation menu in Backdrop they won't appear anywhere until somebody updates the code.)

 Now you can read the code and its comments and see the result, experiment with it, and hopefully quickly grasp how things work.

-If you find a problem, incorrect comment, obsolete or improper code or such, please search for an issue about it at http://drupal.org/project/issues/examples If there isn't already an issue for it, please create a new one.
+If you find a problem, incorrect comment, obsolete or improper code or such, please search for an issue about it at https://github.com/cellear/backdrop-examples/issues If there isn't already an issue for it, please create a new one.